TobiasPSP/doneland_sources/DC-DC-Converter/buck/readme.md

 The only new thing is a *coil* that needs to be passed on the way to the load.

 A *coil* is just like another load. and it consumes energy, too, just like any other load or resistor (to create a magnetic field).

-Until the magnetic field is fully created and stabilizes, the *coil* acts like a *resistor* in a simple *voltage divider* and reduces the voltage.
+So as long as the magnetic field is still building up, the *coil* acts like a *resistor* in a *voltage divider* and reduces the voltage.
+Mission accomplished.

-Unlike a *resistor* though, the *coil* does not dissipate the energy, but "invests" it into a magnetic field.
-Magnetic fields store energy and can give it back.
-Dissipated heat from a resistor won't come back.
+Unlike a *resistor* though, the *coil* does not dissipate the energy.
+Instead, it "invests" the extracted energy into a magnetic field.
+Magnetic fields store energy, similar to a battery, and can give it back.
+Dissipated heat from a resistor is lost.

 Which brings us to the second half of operation: the *off* phase.